jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 * Any value must be 5 or more characters
 * The value must not start with a number

-The reason for these additional validation rules is due to the Gedling refuse search site does partial matching on the data within the "Location" and "No's" (Numbers) columns in the database behind it.
+The reason for these additional validation rules is due to the Gedling refuse search site doing very wide partial matching on the data within the "Location" and "No's" (Numbers) columns in the database behind it.
 This can lead very large paginated results with vague search queries like `1` or `A`, which this API does not currently handle.
 I may loosen this requirement in the future if I implement a way to process paginated responses reliably both from the Worker and front end.

 For best usage and meaningful search results, make sure street name queries are full street names e.g. "Westdale Lane" or partial but with enough context like "Westdale".